simplistix/configurator/docs/mapping.rst

 Some configuration sources provide defaults such as ``None`` or empty strings that are unhelpful when mapping into a :class:`Config`.
-In these cases, the mapping can be configured to treat values as not present if they match Python's definitoon of "false" by using the :func:`if_supplied`
+In these cases, the mapping can be configured to treat values as not present if they match Python's definition of "false" by using the :func:`if_supplied`
 operation:

 >>> from argparse import Namespace